Anne Applebaum Director of the Transitions Forum

 Mary Schutzer-Weissmann Project Manager to the Executive Director

-Mary Schutzer-Weissmann is an Executive Assistant in the operations team.
-She provides executive support to the Chief Operating Officer.
+Mary Schutzer-Weissmann is Project Manager to the Executive Director in the operations team.
+She provides project management and executive support to the Chief Operating Officer.
 Prior to joining the Institute, she worked in the Inner Temple as a fees clerk at 5 King's Bench Walk, managing every aspect of barristers’ finance and payment schemes.
 Before this she worked for a year as a boarding and Classroom Assistant at Gordonstoun, providing pastoral care to the junior school, French tutoring, and sports coaching.
 Mary has a degree in English Literature and History from the University of Edinburgh.

 N'Jaimeh Cham Assistant Office Manager

 N'Jaimeh Cham is Assistant Officer Manager.
 N’Jaimeh’s role is to provide administrative support to the Building and Office Manager, as well as providing a welcoming reception environment for guests visiting the Institute.
 Prior to joining the Institute, N'Jaimeh spent five years as an Administrator–Receptionist in the corporate banking industry.
 She started her career as a Team Assistant working in Further Education.
 N’Jaimeh studied the BTEC National Certificate in Care and also accomplished a year’s voluntary work with the elderly and children with special needs.